Italy - Croatia ferry routes 2023

 Which ferry companies operate from Italy to Croatia?

-- Liberty Lines: it sails between the port of Trieste and Rovinj, Poreč and Mali Lošinj with fast hydrofoils.
+• Liberty Lines: it usually sails between the ports of Trieste and Rovinj, Poreč and Mali Lošinj with fast hydrofoils.

-- Jadrolinija: it sails between the port of Ancona and 2 cities on the Dalmatian coast (Split and Zadar), as well as the port of Bari and Dubrovnik.
+• Jadrolinija: it sails between the port of Ancona and 2 cities on the Dalmatian coast (Split and Zadar), as well as the ports of Bari and Dubrovnik.

 Can I travel from Italy to Croatia with a vehicle?

-Yes, you can transfer your vehicle from Italy to Croatia.
+Yes, you can transfer your vehicle from Italy to Croatia as well as from Croatia to Italy.
 However, you can only travel with your vehicle on routes starting from Ancona or Bari, as they are mostly served by conventional ferries with car decks.
 More specifically, you can embark your vehicle on ferries running:

-Note: you can carry your bicycle on any Italy - Croatia route.
+Note: you can carry your bicycle on any Italy - Croatia and Croatia - Italy route.

 The monastery of St. Mary and Roman ruins in the historical city of Zadar

-All roads lead to Rome…and so many Italian ports lead to Croatia!
+All roads lead to Rome and so many Italian ports lead to Croatia!
 Are you going to head to Istria, the Dalmatian coast or the stunning Croatian islands?
-Whatever your pick, use our Map of ferries to visualize and plan the perfect Italy - Croatia trip, compare companies and prices, and book your tickets step-by-step!
+Whatever your pick, use our Map of ferries to visualize and plan the perfect ferry trip between Italy and Croatia, compare companies and prices, and book your tickets step-by-step!